vmware-tanzu/tanzu-dev-portal/content/blog/zero-to-kubernetes-platform/index.md.md

 Next, think about how you're going to deploy Kubernetes.
 Broadly speaking, there are three options to tackle deployment.

-Option 1: A managed service from a cloud provider, such as Amazon EKS, Azure AKS or Google GKE.
+* **Option 1**: A managed service from a cloud provider, such as Amazon EKS, Azure AKS or Google GKE.
 This method requires the least platform engineering effort, but also has the least flexibility and customizability.

-Option 2: A Kubernetes distribution, such as VMware Tanzu, Red Hat OpenShift, Rancher RKE or other open source, community-supported equivalent.
+* **Option 2****: A Kubernetes distribution, such as VMware Tanzu, Red Hat OpenShift, Rancher RKE or other open source, community-supported equivalent.
 This method provides a balance between engineering cost and flexibility, but also either comes with the dollar cost of enterprise support or the engineering cost of in-house support.

-Option 3: A custom-built Kubernetes platform.
+* **Option 3**: A custom-built Kubernetes platform.
 This method requires the most engineering effort but also provides complete flexibility and customizability.
 This option should only be tackled by teams with deep experience and unique requirements.

 The correct answer for your organization depends on your budget, the expertise and size of the team you can devote to platform engineering, and the requirements your tenant applications and teams have for the platform.